-Standard 5: Community of Care and Support for Students - Special The special education directors candidate demonstrates knowledge of how to cultivate an inclusive, caring, and supportive school district community that promotes the academic success and well-being of all students.
+Standard 5: Community of Care and Support for Students - Special education directors cultivate an inclusive, caring, and supportive district community that promotes the academic success and well-being of all students.

-5(a) The special education director knows how to create a safe, caring, and healthy district environment that includes all students as members of the district's community that promotes positive learning environments.

-5(b) The special education director knows how to create an environment of strong engagement and positive conduct to meet the learning needs of all students.
+- 5(a) The special education director knows how to create a safe, caring, and healthy district environment that includes all students as members of the district's community that promotes positive learning environments. - 5(b) The special education director knows how to create an environment of strong engagement and positive conduct to meet the learning needs of all students.

-- 5(c) The special education director promotes adult student, peer peer, school, and district community relationships that value and support academic learning and positive social and emotional development. - 5(d) The special education director infuses the district's learning environment with the cultures and languages of the district's community.
+- 5(c) The special education director promotes adult-student, peer-peer, school, and district-community relationships that value and support academic learning and positive social and emotional development. - 5(d) The special education director infuses the district's learning environment with the cultures and languages of the district's community.

-Standard 6: Professional Capacity of District and School Personnel - Special The special education director candidates develops the professional capacity and practice of school district personnel to promote each student'sthe academic success and well-being of each student.
+Standard 6: Professional Capacity of District and School Personnel - Special education directors develop the professional capacity and practice of district personnel to promote each student's academic success and well-being.